 Europe’s economic downturn has only made things worse for the Roma, creating tension in communities where money is tight and the migrant population is growing.
 Instead of working toward an understanding, some politicians have taken to blaming the Roma.

-Last week, UK Member of Parliament David Blunkett warned that Roma migrants could trigger a race riot: “We have got to change the behaviour and the culture of the incoming community, the Roma community, because there's going to be an explosion otherwise.”
+In November, UK Member of Parliament David Blunkett warned that Roma migrants could trigger a race riot: “We have got to change the behaviour and the culture of the incoming community, the Roma community, because there's going to be an explosion otherwise.”